 - Exposure to organic mercury is primarily through the ingestion of mercury-contaminated fish and other seafood.

 Sources of Mercury Poisoning

 - Inorganic salts of mercury: chlorides, sulfide, cyanide, oxides, and iodide of mercury.

 - Organic salts: methyl mercury (most toxic), dimethylmercury, ethyl mercury, and phenyl mercury

 - Medicine and drugs: Disinfectant, dental amalgam, and some purgative drugs.

-- Industrial Work: Manufacture of instruments like the thermometer, barometer, mercury vapor lamp, explosives, and fireworks.
+- Industrial Work: Manufacture of instruments like thermometers, barometers, mercury vapor lamps, explosives, and fireworks.

 Mechanism of Hatter’s Shake